emily-palaska/mosaic/results/synthesis/query3x.md

 >StandardScaler is a class that is used to scale the features of a dataset.
 It is a preprocessing
 - train_test_split:<br>
 >The train_test_split function is used to split the data into training and testing sets.
 It takes in
+- print:<br>
+>The variable print is used to print the correlation matrix of the input data.
+It is used to check
+- pls1:<br>
+>pls1 is a PLSRegression object which is used to perform PLS regression.
+PLS regression
 ## Synthesis Blocks
 ### notebooks/dataset2/cross_decomposition/plot_compare_cross_decomposition.ipynb
 CONTEXT:   Compare cross decomposition methods  Simple usage of various cross decomposition algorithms:  - PLSCanonical - PLSRegression, with